dhis2/cli-style/README.md

 6. If all goes well, `d2-style js apply --stage` exits with a exit code of `0`, which will let lint-staged to continue with matching more _globs_ and running additional linters.
-Well everything is good, `lint-staged` exits with code `0`.
+When everything is good, `lint-staged` exits with code `0`.

 7. With the default Husky config, the commit message itself will be